zawropati/interactive-svg/challenge-colorsAndInfo/README.md

 * Show the citynames with a starting capital letter

 ## Hint
-Use the svg objects fill attribute the citynames and svg id's corrospond you might need to use selectors like:
+Use the svg objects fill attribute.

+the citynames and svg id's corrospond

+you might need to use selectors like:

  ```